Holding the Man (film): Plot

 In 1993, Timothy Conigrave (Ryan Corr) is in Lipari, Italy, and he calls his childhood friend Pepe Trevor (Sarah Snook) in a panic, asking her where his deceased partner John Caleo (Craig Stott) was sitting at a dinner party they had when they were teenagers.
 The time expires before Pepe can tell him.
 Later, a concierge at the hotel Tim is staying at passes on a message from Pepe to Tim.

-In 1976, Tim and John are students at Xavier College in Melbourne, Australia.
+In 1976, Tim and John are students at Xavier College in Melbourne.
 They have geography together.
-Tim falls in love with John, and invites him to the school play of Romeo and Juliet, where Tim is playing the role of Paris, but John doesn't make it.
-Tim invites John to a dinner party with Pepe and some of their friends from Drama class, and they pass a kiss around the table.
+Tim falls in love with John, and invites him to the school play of Romeo and Juliet, where Tim is playing the role of Paris, but John does not make it.
+Tim invites John to a dinner party with Pepe and some of their friends from drama class, and they pass a kiss around the table.
 Tim later asks John out and he accepts.
-Initially John isn't comfortable with doing anything sexual with Tim, who writes a letter to John apologising for reaching into his trousers while making out after school.
-The letter is intercepted by their Geography teacher who tells them all the staff already know about their relationship, and advises them to be careful.
+Initially, John is not comfortable with doing anything sexual with Tim, who writes a letter to John apologising for reaching into his trousers while making out after school.
+The letter is intercepted by their geography teacher who tells them the staff already know about their relationship, and advises them to be careful.
 While on a study break, Tim and John are caught having sex by their school friends.
 They all later go streaking.
 When Tim returns home, his parents Dick (Guy Pearce) and Mary Gert (Kerry Fox) tell him John's father Bob (Anthony LaPaglia) found Tim's letter and threatens court action if Tim refuses to keep his distance.
 Tim angrily leaves and rides his bike to John's house, where he overhears Bob tell John that his mother Lois (Camilla Ah Kin) will make an appointment for his son to see a psychologist.
 Tim and John flee together.

 In 1985, Tim interviews an HIV patient called Richard for a play he is writing.
 Later, Tim and John both go to the doctor for an HIV test.
 John is given a negative result, but Tim is given a positive result.
 Their doctor (Mitchell Butel) then reveals there was a filing mistake and both Tim and John are actually HIV positive.